OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/popular.md

 ---
 title: popular
-description: This segment teaches you how to obtain a list of the latest popular stock tickers from various subreddits using command line parameters.
+description: "This segment teaches you how to obtain a list of the latest popular stock" tickers from various subreddits using command line parameters.
 This tutorial contains usage, a parameters guide, and an example command.
 keywords: